Karen Ruimy

-Karen Ruimy is a bestselling author, spiritual teacher, performer, philanthropist and founder of the lifestyle brand Kalmar.
-Karen started in 1987 as a banker in mergers and acquisitions at CCF-HSBC then became a director of FINACOR at the age of 28.
-FINACOR was the biggest French broker on the financial markets.
+Karen Ruimy is a Moroccan-born author and spiritual teacher who is founder of the lifestyle brand Kalmar.
+She started in 1987 as a banker in mergers and acquisitions at CCF-HSBC then became a director of FINACOR at the age of 28.
 She changed careers at age 30 to become a spiritual author.
 She wrote The Angel’s Metamorphosis, published in France in 2000 and an English-language version in 2010 by Quartet Books.
 She then published The Voice of the Angel in 2012, a collection of spiritual writings designed to guide the reader on a voyage to the soul.

-As a spiritual teacher, she conducts various workshops and webinars on inner child healing, spiritual transformation, and soul empowerment.
-She launched the Goddess is Speaking app and oracle deck which include inspiration and wisdom during her writing and conversations with the Goddess.
-She also founded The Goddess Manifestation Circle, a community for spiritual healing and high vibrational living, where she hosts weekly spiritual channeling Q&As, monthly webinars, meditations, activations, and workshops to guide people in their spiritual journeys.
+Ruimy founded The Goddess Manifestation Circle, a community for spiritual healing and high vibrational living.